-This program is designed to meet the academic requirement for the State of Montana’s Licensed Addiction Counselor (not intended to transfer to any institution).
+This program is designed to meet the academic requirement for the State of Montana’s Licensed Addiction Counselor.
 This program is designed to provide the student with the most up-to-date knowledge in the field of addictions.
 Upon completion of this program, students will:

 - Understand a variety of models and theories of addiction and other problems related to substance abuse.

 - Describe the behavioral, psychological, physical health, and social effects of psychoactive substances on the user and significant others.

 - Describe the philosophies, practices, policies, and outcomes of the most generally accepted and scientifically supported models of treatment, recovery, relapse prevention, and continuing care for addiction and other substance-related problems.

 - Recognize the importance of family, social networks, and community systems in the treatment and recovery process.